pauI999/dealoverview/README.md

       - NOTE: Now if you inspect that that Assembly-CSharp.dll file with dnSpy, you will find that the namespace for ScheduleOne has become Il2CppScheduleOne
       - NOTE: You will need to use that specific namespace when referring to the game namespace related things by: using Il2CppScheduleOne.Player;

 - After these steps are done, you are ready to code your own logics.
-See the Template ExampleMod.cs file for the basic requirements for Harmony and MelonLoader.
+See the Template Class1.cs file for the basic requirements for Harmony and MelonLoader.